 - Project monitoring and evaluation

-Country Leaders/ Project Managers are: Bodil Pallesen (Cambodia), Søren T. Jørgensen (Vietnam) and Ove Gejl Christensen (Tanzania) and Helge Brunse/Torben Huus-Bruun (Myanmar)
+Actual Country Managers are: Bodil Pallesen (Cambodia), Søren T. Jørgensen (Vietnam), Ove Gejl Christensen (Tanzania) and Helge Brunse/Torben Huus-Bruun (Myanmar)

 Kjeld Vodder Nielsen (Cambodia)